 Those who have criticized such gross exaggerations, as I did in my 1990 book The Myth of Heterosexual AIDS, were labeled liars ourselves, whackos, racists, and variety of other colorful epithets.
 Perhaps this is an occasion to gloat, but personally I’m too busy shaking my head and wondering how despite our best efforts the AIDS alarmists were able to sustain their fiction for so long.Naturally, those alarmists are now a bit defensive.

-"A number of critics have accused the UNAIDS and WHO of distorting figures in the past to push for increased funding to fight AIDS," says a press release
+"A number of critics have accused the UNAIDS and WHO of distorting figures in the past to push for increased funding to fight AIDS," says a press release from the International AIDS Society in Geneva.
+Do tell!

 The group, which has been bringing you only the finest AIDS disinformation since 1988, says, “This seems an unnecessary and petty position.
 The fact is, the evolution of HIV prevention, treatment, and care over the past quarter century is one of the great successes of medical science."